shockz09/Tapped/README.md

 - Has no analytics, telemetry, or network calls (except iCloud sync)
 - Is fully open source for you to audit

+## Inspiration

+I saw [@rauchg](https://github.com/rauchg) (Vercel's CEO)'s [tweet about this tool he made to count keystrokes per day](https://x.com/rauchg/status/2004621125129830729).
+I loved the idea and wanted to use it myself, but it wasn't available to install and wasn't open source, so I decided to build it and ship it myself.

+I would love if people use this and find bugs or add features they would want to use in this!

 ## License

 MIT License - see [LICENSE](LICENSE) for details.